odileeds/council-spending/README.md

 Councils in the UK are required to publish their spending over £500 as open data.
 The quality of the CSV files is far from perfect.

-This collates the files and cleans them.
-It then processes the data into monthly summaries and as breakdowns by recipient.
+We have [a second repo that collates the files and cleans them](https://github.com/odileeds/council-spending-data).
+This uses the processed data into breakdowns by recipient.

 ## Structure